A homogenization result in finite plasticity: Preliminaries

-\begin{remark} Grounding on Proposition~\ref{stm:Bao}, we can show that there exists a compact $K$ meeting the requirements in \ref{H1}.
+\begin{remark} Grounding on Proposition~\ref{stm:Bao} and Lemma~\ref{stm:DvsEucl}, we can show that there exists a compact $K$ meeting the requirements in \ref{H1}.
 Let $U$ be a relatively compact neighborhood of $I\in\SL(3)$ such that for any $F_0,F_1\in U$ there is a unique shortest path $\Phi$ joining $F_0$ and $F_1$.
-By a Finsler variant of a theorem by Whitehead \cite[Exercise 6.4.3]{BaChSh}, there exists an open neighborhood $V$ of $I$ that is compactly contained in $U$ and geodesically convex.
+Up to restricting to a subset, we can suppose that $U$ is such that Lemma~\ref{stm:DvsEucl} holds.
+By a Finsler variant of a theorem by Whitehead \cite[Exercise~6.4.3]{BaChSh}, there exists an open neighborhood $V$ of $I$ that is compactly contained in $U$ and geodesically convex.
 Since $K\coloneqq \bar V\subset U$, there is a unique shortest path $\Phi$ from $F_0$ to $F_1$ for any $F_0,F_1\in K$.
 By \eqref{eq:shortest-exp}, the path depends smoothly on its endpoints.
 The fact that $K$ is geodesically convex as well follows then by the same argument that proves that the closure of a convex set is still convex. \end{remark}

+\begin{example}[Von Mises plasticity] Von Mises plasticity is a model for polycrystals, such as metals, where the presence of grains averages out the different crystallographic directions.
+As detailed in \cite[Section~4.1]{Mie02}, in such model the Minkowski norm $\Delta_I$ is given by a scalar product on the tangent space $\sl(3)$.
+This is equivalent to assuming that $\SL(3)$ is equipped with a left-invariant Riemannian metric.
+Exploiting the properties of $\sl(3)$, $\Delta_I$ can be put into the general form (see \cite[Formula~(5)]{HaMiMi} or \cite[Formula~(4.3)]{Mie02})

+for some positive material parameters $\beta_1$ and $\beta_2$.
+Here $|\,\cdot\,|$ denotes the matrix Frobenius norm, that is, the (element-wise) Euclidean norm $|\,\cdot\,|$ of $\real^{3\times 3}$.
+Note that $\Delta_I$ does satisfy assumptions \ref{D0}--\ref{D2}.
+By standard results in Riemannian geometry (see, e.g., \cite[Chapter~3, Proposition~4.2]{DoC}), for any matrix in $\sl(3)$ there exists a number $r > 0$ such that the closure of the geodesic ball of radius $r$ is geodesically convex.
+We recall that geodesic balls are defined as the images through the exponential map of balls centered at the origin on the tangent space, provided the exponential map is there a diffeomorphism (see \cite[p.\,70]{DoC}).
+In conclusion, for the case of Von Mises plasticity, the set $K$ in \ref{H1} can be chosen as the closure of a suitable geodesic ball centered at the identity. \end{example}